moead-framework/documentation/docs/documentation.rst

 Zdt1                                      :class:`moead_framework.problem.numerical.zdt`          The problem needs the number of variables in parameter
 ========================================= ======================================================= ===================================================================

 Three benchmark problems are available in the framework.
-If the problem needs an instance file, you can find some instances in this repository https://github.com/moead-framework/data/tree/master/problem.
+You can find file instances for combinatorial problems in this repository https://github.com/moead-framework/data/tree/master/problem.

 .. note:: You can implement your own problem by following :ref:`this tutoriel<tuto-problem>`.